arbor-sim/arbor/doc/py_simulation.rst

 Simulations
 ===========

+A simulation is the executable form of a model.

 From recipe to simulation
 -------------------------

-To build a simulation the following are needed:
+To build a simulation the following concepts are needed:

-    * An :class:`arbor.recipe` that describes the cells and connections in the model.
+    * an :class:`arbor.recipe` that describes the cells and connections in the model;
-    * An :class:`arbor.context` used to execute the simulation.
+    * an :class:`arbor.context` used to execute the simulation.

-The workflow to build a simulation is to first generate an :class:`arbor.domain_decomposition` that describes the distribution of the model over the local and distributed hardware resources (see :ref:`pydomdec`), then build the simulation.
+The workflow to build a simulation is to first generate an :class:`arbor.domain_decomposition` based on the :class:`arbor.recipe` and :class:`arbor.context` describing the distribution of the model over the local and distributed hardware resources (see :ref:`pydomdec`).
+Then, the simulation is build using the :class:`arbor.domain_decomposition`.

 .. container:: example-code